 Use Light Brush Strokes

 Look to products containing keratin (the fibrous protein that makes up your hair) and silk peptides that will protect and strengthen your hair.
-“Phyto’s Phytokeratine Repairing Serum acts like Elastoplast on damaged hair.
-The problem is, you very often see people with split hair at the ends but if you look further up you may have an area where the hair is blistered out, almost fractured, as well and that’s where the hair’s going to break,” explains Halsey.
-So while you want to treat the ends, you don’t want to neglect the mid-lengths either.
+“Phyto’s Phytokeratine Repairing Serum acts like an Elastoplast on damaged hair.
+The problem is that you often see people with split hair at the ends, but if you look further up, you may have an area where the hair is blistered out—almost fractured—as well, and that’s where the hair’s going to break,” explains Halsey.

 Seal Split Ends

 “Split ends are very frustrating,” says Hayes.
 “Unfortunately, you can’t repair split ends.”
-If you want to put off a trip to the hairdresser’s, then look to products that you apply daily to damp or dry hair to seal-off the split ends until you wash your hair next.
-Keep scrolling for three products that will seal your split ends between washes…
+If you want to put off a trip to the hairdresser’s, look to products that you apply daily to damp or dry hair to seal off the split ends until you wash your hair again.
+Shop below for our favourite formulas.